cocktailyogi/EggDuino/README.md

 Arduino Firmware for Eggbot / Spherebot with Inkscape-Integration

-Version 1.2
+Version 1.3
+tested with Inkscape Portable 0.91, Eggbot Extension and patched eggbot.py

-Regards: Eggduino-Firmware by Joachim Cerny, 2014
+Regards: Eggduino-Firmware by Joachim Cerny, 2015

 Thanks for the nice libs ACCELSTEPPER and SERIALCOMMAND, which made this project much easier.
 Thanks to the Eggbot-Team for such a funny and enjoyable concept!
 Thanks to my wife and my daughter for their patience. :-)